A-Fayez/sklearn-k8s/README.md

 # Project Structure

-app.py: Flask api server, exposes and endpoint `/predict` that will predict housing prices in Boston using a pre-trained [model](https://www.kaggle.com/c/boston-housing).
+- [app.py](./app.py): Flask api server, exposes and endpoint `/predict` that will predict housing prices in Boston using a pre-trained [model](https://www.kaggle.com/c/boston-housing).

+- [Dockerfile](Dockerfile) Container building instructions for flask api.

+- [upload_docker.sh](upload_docker.sh) A helper script that uploads the built docker image to docker hub.

+- [run_kubernetes.sh](run_kubernetes.sh) A helper script to deploy the containerized sklearn app to a k8s cluster.